 From time to time, the Hospital receives contributions from Madison County, individuals and private organizations.
 Revenues from contributions (including contributions of capital assets) are recognized when all eligibility requirements, including time requirements, are met.
 Contributions may be restricted for either specific operating purposes or for capital purposes.
 Amounts that are unrestricted or that are restricted to a specific operating purpose are reported as nonoperating revenue.
-The Hospital received \$407,195 and \$1,000,000 in grants from the United States Department of Agriculture (USDA) for the years ended in 2023 and 2022, respectively.
+The Hospital received \$533,135 and \$407,195 in grants from the United States Department of Agriculture (USDA) for the years ended in 2024 and 2023, respectively.
 Amounts restricted to capital acquisitions are reported after nonoperating revenues and expenses.
-See Note 15 to the financial statements for funding related to the CARES Act and ARPA.